Orlando-based companies secure billions in contracts involving modeling, simulation and training (MS&T).

 If growth is in your plans, you’ve come to the right place.

-Another reason that many simulation and training companies choose to operate in Orlando is the proximity to the University of Central Florida (UCF), the one of the nation’s largest universities that houses a top ranked engineering school.
+Another reason that many simulation and training companies choose to operate in Orlando is the proximity to the University of Central Florida (UCF), the one of the nation’s largest universities that houses a top ranked school for aerospace and defense graduates (Aviation Week, 2015-2020).
 In addition, UCF’s Institute for Simulation and Training works closely with Orlando’s defense cluster and military partners, providing a steady talent pool necessary for companies taking on large government contracts.

 The world’s largest MS&T conference I/ITSEC chooses Orlando to host nearly 15,000 industry, academia and government attendees each year.
-Over 400 companies will exhibit at I/ITSEC, over 20 percent of which have a business presence in Orlando.
+At I/ITSEC 2021, one in three exhibitor booths featured companies with operations in the seven county Orlando region.